 Don’t feel like you have to stick to fruit and berries.
 Chuck in some veg, nuts or seeds for lots of flavour and a big burst of nutrients.
 Play around with combinations to find your favourites.
 Here are a few suggestions:

 Easy and convenient cooking

 Slow cookers provide a convenient way to prepare tasty meals with little to no fuss all year round.
-Not only good for creating tasting warming dishes in winter, slow cookers are also ideal in summer when it’s just far too hot to even think about turning the oven on – think slow-cooked chicken, pulled pork and veg lasagne – all perfect with a mountain of salad.
+Not only good for creating warming dishes in winter, slow cookers are also ideal in summer when it’s just far too hot to even think about turning the oven on – try slow-cooked chicken, pulled pork or veg lasagne – all perfect with a mountain of salad.
 And thinking outside the box, you can even make tasty homemade granola and porridge in a slow cooker.
 It’s a great replacement for costly and calorific convenience foods and ready meals.

 Once you’ve popped all of your ingredients in and turned it on, you can leave many recipes for up to 12 hours.
 They’re perfect for tenderising cheaper cuts of meat and making healthy and nutritious soups and casseroles.
 If you’re really embracing the home-made and healthy, why not try your hand at making your own bread in your slow cooker too – it’s way easier than you’d think.

 Investing in a slow cooker can also be a great way of embracing batch cooking.
 Simply cook more than you need, portion it out into containers and label them up.
 With very little extra time and effort, you’ll soon have a freezer full of home-made convenience food.